 It’s not how you start that’s important, but how you finish!Jim George

-I too have days where the whole world seems filled with drama and spiraling dissension on whomever the unlucky culprits may be that day: daughter, son, husband, dog, cat, your foot as you kick the wall.
+I too have days where the whole world spins like a cyclone on whomever the unlucky culprits may be that day:

-At the end of the day, you get to choose.
+But at the end (and the beginning) of the day, I get to choose.

 Attitude is a choice.
 Happiness is a choice.
 Optimism is a choice.
 Kindness is a choice.
 Giving is a choice.
 Respect is a choice.
 Whatever choice you make makes you.
 Choose wisely.Roy T. Bennett, The Light in the Hearth

-- Keep a gratitude journal close to where you end or begin your day.
-For me, it’s my end table in my living room.
-I keep it visible to help me remember.
-You can even it add it to a memo on your phone.
+You can keep a gratitude journal close to where you end or begin your day.
+You can even add it as a memo on your phone.
 (Let’s use technology in a positive way!)
-I like this one!
-There are many others or you can just use a basic notebook!

 Resources from this post: